BSHS in Medical Genetics and Molecular Biology

-The Guided Pathway to The George Washington University School of Medicine and Health Sciences BSHS in Molecular Diagnostic Sciences Program focuses on the molecular and genetic theory and techniques used to diagnose and monitor disease, detect risk, and make patient treatment decisions.
+The Guided Pathway to The George Washington University School of Medicine and Health Sciences BSHS in Medical Genetics and Molecular Biology Program focuses on the molecular and genetic theory and techniques used to diagnose and monitor disease, detect risk, and make patient treatment decisions.
 Molecular testing is used in a variety of medical specialties, including infectious disease, oncology, human leukocyte antigen typing, forensics, identity testing, and pharmacogenomics.
-By analyzing the specific biological markers of a patient, molecular diagnostics offers the prospect of personalized medicine.
+By analyzing the specific biological markers of a patient, medical genetics and molecular biology offers the prospect of personalized medicine.
 Students who complete this program will be eligible to take the Technologist exam in Molecular Biology offered by the American Society for Clinical Pathology (ASCP).

 Admission/Eligibility Requirements